-Then, when you open a Power BI report on a phone, Power BI detects if the report has been optimized for phones and automatically opens the optimized report.
+Then, when you open a Power BI report on a phone, Power BI detects if the report has been optimized for phones and automatically opens the optimized report in portrait view.

-If a phone-optimized report doesn’t exist, you can still open the report in the non-optimized landscape view by turning the phone sideways.
+If a phone-optimized report doesn’t exist, the report still opens, but in the non-optimized landscape views.
 Even in a phone-optimized report, if you turn your phone sideways, the report opens in the non-optimized view with the original report layout.
 If only some pages are optimized, you see a message in portrait view, indicating the report is available in landscape.

 All the other features of Power BI reports still work in phone-optimized reports.
 Read more about what you can do in:

 If a phone-optimized report has filters defined, when you view the report on an iPhone you can use those filters.

 Use basic or advanced filtering to see the results you're interested in.

 Cross highlighting visuals in phone reports works the same as it does in the Power BI service and in reports on phones in landscape view: When you select data in one visual, it highlights related data in the other visuals on that page.